 —Oleksandra Babinchuk (M.S.
 Finance ’22), 2021-22 Stuart Investments Executive Director

 About Stuart Investments

 In 2006, the student-led Stuart Investments (SI) organization received $250,000 of Illinois Tech’s endowment to manage, invest, and reinvest for the benefit of the university.
 Since then, the fund’s portfolio has steadily outperformed its benchmark, the S&P 500 Index.
-Assets under management have now topped $1.3 million (as of June 2021), for an annualized return of 12.62%.
+Assets under management have now topped $1.2 million (as of December 31, 2022).

 Stuart Investments is an independent entity and is not a student club sponsored by Illinois Tech or Stuart School of Business.
 The organization’s portfolio is overseen by the Stuart Investments Board, which is made up of finance professionals.
 Clinical Associate Professor of Finance Michael Rybak serves as faculty adviser for SI.

 SI is led by three current students who serve as executive director, fund manager, and risk manager.
 Each year, SI recruits Illinois Tech students to the organization as sector leaders and sector analysts.
 Members are grouped into teams which are based on the sectors of the Global Industry Classification Standard of companies that have issued equity securities.
 Each team conducts research on equities and presents its recommendation to the other SI members.
 At the end of each semester, the faculty advisor, along with recommendations from the SI executive members, will select stocks to buy or sell.